edumeet/edumeet/E2EE.md

 sends the speaker's audio to the browser vendor's service; encryption does not reach that step, which is worth considering in a room chosen for its privacy.

-**Client monitoring is off.** The client normally sends connection statistics to the media node over a data channel, and the node reads them.
-In an end-to-end encrypted room the client does not open that channel and the room server refuses it if asked.
+**Client monitoring is not covered.** The client sends connection statistics to the media node over a data channel when the operator configures sampling, and the node reads them, in an encrypted room as in any other.
+They carry no media, but they name the room and the participant unless the client settings `obfuscateRoomName` and `obfuscateDisplayName` are set; see Data protection above.

 **Silence is observable.** Frames with no content are passed through unencrypted, so an observer can distinguish speech from silence.
 Frame sizes already revealed this before encryption, so it is not a